 ExxonMobil continues to make major oil discoveries offshore Guyana, a country that today produces no oil.
 The just-announced Turbot-1 well is the company’s fifth discovery in Guyana’s waters in a little more than 2 years.
 Applying an economic analysis for Trinidad and Tobago's deepwater gas fiscal regime, results were calculated for various price scenarios to identify a workable strategy for development of offshore resources.

+Moving their directional drillers into their Houston real-time remote operations centers has improved drilling efficiency for two of the top shale producers.
 The major’s dominant showing in US Gulf of Mexico Lease Sale 252 propelled another rise in bids and dollars for the biannual regionwide auction.
 Funding for startups in the upstream industry does not always guarantee that oil and gas companies will want to test the new technology.
 A new venture and accelerator model hopes to change this through guaranteed pilots.
 The Pluma-1 discovery could turn the southeast portion of Stabroek Block off Guyana "into a major new development area," the company says.
-ExxonMobil and Hess led the way in the most active regionwide US gulf lease sale thus far.

 Decommissioning and abandonment comes with its share of unexpected surprises, but many of those surprises could be avoided merely through better planning and care.
 These balls have the potential to alter how pipeline inspections are done, and a consortium of pipeline operators and industry experts in North Dakota is examining just how well this emerging technology can handle the small-diameter pipelines in the area.
 Scheduled for startup in 2022, the FPSO is expected to produce up to 220,000 BOPD on the development offshore Guyana.
 Liza is one of eight discoveries ExxonMobil has made in area.
 The Hess-operated field, which drew first oil in January, is expected to produce 80,000 BOPD as production ramps up this year.